nbody6ppgpu/Nbody6PPGPU-beijing/README.md

 cp `ls build/nbody6++*` [your_simulation_path]
 ```

 It is for up to one million bodies with many initial binaries.
-The configure script written by Long Wang has a multitude of further options, check with `./configure --help` or ask in [our discussion](https://github.com/kaiwu-astro/Nbody6PPGPU-beijing/discussions).
+The configure script written by Long Wang has a multitude of further options, check with `./configure --help` or feel free to ask any question in [our discussion](https://github.com/nbody6ppgpu/Nbody6PPGPU-beijing/discussions).

 ## Additional installation options